 THIS STORY WAS UPDATED

-It’s been close to five months after Keyse Abdifata Maalesh, 18, lost his life at the Kannelmäki train station of Helsinki on April 26 when he was stabbed by a white Finn.
-Less than a week ago on September 14, the suspect was handed a five-year prison sentence for involuntary manslaughter.
+It’s been close to five months after Keyse Abdifatah Maalesh, 18, lost his life at the Kannelmäki train station of Helsinki on April 26 when he was stabbed by a white Finn.
+Over two weeks ago on September 7, the suspect was handed a five-year prison sentence for involuntary manslaughter.

 Ilhan Jama is the mother of the deceased Keyse.
 She said that she and her husband are not happy with the sentence, which she believes was a hate crime.